 300 reports of experiences of safety on London’s streets, which we analysed for our real-time pilot study with Safe and The City to produce insights on what needs to change in urban areas

-10 startups and social enterprise partners working towards safe spaces, showcasing their ideas as part of our solutions show at Vodafone HQ.
+10 startups and social enterprise partners working towards safe spaces, at a share and learn evening hosted by Vodafone HQ.

 UN Women is the only global organisation working for gender equality in every sphere of society: from running grassroots programmes with the most vulnerable, to accelerating attitudinal change with influencers and organisations, and helping goverments design more gender-equal policy.

 Our mission is for every woman and girl to have an equal right to Safety, Choice, and A Voice.